experience design / systems thinking / facilitation

 culture through speculative storytelling and time capsules

-VanBubble — a participatory public art platform and experiment in creating inflatable
+VanBubble: a participatory public art platform and experiment in creating inflatable

 citizen spaces

-capstone.
 My courses centre on building design judgment, students learn to research,

 co-op in which a team designed and built an interactive career platform from the ground up.